Andy Mangan: Bristol Rovers

 On 22 February 2021, Mangan followed Barton and Clint Hill from Fleetwood to Bristol Rovers, taking on the role as a first-team coach.
 Following the sacking of Barton in October 2023, Mangan was appointed caretaker manager.
 His first game in temporary charge took place 2 days later, picking up a 2-1 win at home to Northampton in League One.
 On 4 November 2023, during a 7-2 win in an FA Cup first round tie against Whitby Town, Mangan gave Ollie Dewsbury his senior debut, bringing him on as a substitute in the 87th minute.
 In doing so, Dewsbury became the second youngest player to ever represent the club, and the youngest to do so in the FA Cup at the age of 15 years and 255 days.
 Mangan won 8 points out of a possible 15 in League One during his tenure as caretaker manager at the club, with 2 wins, 2 draws and 1 defeat.
 He held the role until 1 December 2023 when Matt Taylor was appointed, Mangan leaving the club.

 Stockport County

 On 12 July 2024, Mangan joined the coaching staff of Stockport County as assistant coach with a focus on helping the attackers, having been with the club since March.
 On 10 September 2024 Mangan was denied a move to Real Madrid after being refused a work permit due to the fact that gaining one to work in Spain can take up to nine months post Brexit.

 Botafogo

 On 8 July 2025, Mangan was appointed assistant manager of Campeonato Brasileiro Série A club Botafogo, assisting the newly appointed Davide Ancelotti.

+Swansea City

+In April 2026, Mangan joined Championship club Swansea City as first-team consultant for the remainder of the season.

+Brazil national team

+Mangan was an opposition analyst for the Brazil national team for the 2026 FIFA World Cup, managed by Carlo Ancelotti.

+Lille

+In July 2026, Mangan was once again appointed assistant manager to Davide Ancelotti, joining Ligue 1 club Lille.